csusbdt/gems/README.md

 * I changed the database from MongoDB to PostreSQL.
 * I renamed \_id to id and \_rev to rev.
 * I removed the request.checkPassword function because it operates with a side effect.
-  I replaced class to this function with calls to request.getUserdoc and request.checkPassword.
+  I replaced this function with calls to request.getUserdoc and request.checkPassword.

 After recording these videos, I also fixed a bug in buy_gem.js and added test_old.sh under scripts to test this bug fix.